-|
+| | |

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
-Please read my blog disclaimer, terms & full privacy policy here for details.
+Please read my disclaimer, T&C’s & privacy policy here.

 Best Things to do on Green Island

-Green Island is a 15-hectare size Island lying off the coast of Cairns in North Queensland, Australia.
 Specifically, a coral cay that’s been created by sand and rubble over time.
 It’s been attracting visitors for decades and was named a National Park in 1937.

 1. Snorkelling the Reef.

 I’m sure there are plenty more underwater creatures than what is mentioned here, but we were able to see so much in the limited amount of time.
-This includes Clams, Christmas Tree Ferns, Blue-spotted stingrays, Hard and soft corals, Sea cucumbers, Triggerfish, Parrot Fish, Lion Fish, schools of fish hanging out underneath the jetty, and Porcupine fish.
+This includes Clams, Christmas Tree Ferns, Blue-spotted stingrays, Hard and soft corals, Sea cucumbers, Turtles, Triggerfish, Parrot Fish, Lion Fish, schools of fish hanging out underneath the jetty, and Porcupine fish.

-If you want some different Queensland snorkelling than straight off the beach, then check out the information desk and ask about the snorkelling tours.
+Note: Please check out the information desk and ask about the snorkelling tours.
 There is a boat that will take you further out to different and less crowded spots.
 Obviously, this would be an extra charge!

 2. Scuba Diving

-You might like to consider Diving in the areas they have offshore.
 Even if you haven’t dived before, there is someone that can teach you an introductory course.
 Alternatively, for those who are experienced and certified, then the dive instructor can take you to the best spots.
 All the gear is included in the price too!

 You will be surprised at how much extra you’ll see on a diving experience, especially on the Great Barrier Reef.
 Diving can be much calmer than snorkelling on top of the water, so creatures are less likely to swim away.
+This includes many larger creatures like Reef Sharks, Rays, and the highly sort after, turtles

 Aquarius Traveller Blog Post Banner Subscribe